Dat-TG/TechWorld-Shopping/README.md

 -   [ ] Set preferences: Customize your preferences for notifications, language, currency, and other settings.
 -   [ ] View and redeem loyalty points: Check your accumulated loyalty points and redeem them for rewards or discounts.
 -   [ ] Participate in surveys or polls: Engage in surveys or polls to provide feedback or opinions on products or services.
+-   [ ] Recycle bin: Restore deleted items, such as products, images, ...

 ## License